FAT25 · Antecedent: Take Me On, Bounce

 In the second part of this ‘FAT25: Antecedent’ article we will share the story about some live demos and some studio beats & cuts from 1997!
 Subscribe and stay tuned for more!

-Additional thanks to: Gizz Butt, Trim Silence & Canyon Hill
+Additional thanks to: Gizz Butt, Trim Silence, SPLIT & Canyon Hill